ibm-cloud-docs/assistant/dialog-start.md

 The *Anything else* node is designed to recognize the `anything_else` special condition, which understands when user input does not match any of the intents that are used as conditions in a dialog's nodes.

+Don't delete the *Anything else* node.

+You might not recognize its value at first, but it serves some important functions.
+If you did delete it, don't panic.
+You can add it back.
+Just add a dialog node to the end of your dialog tree, and add the `anything_else` special condition to its *If assistant recognizes* field.

+The *Anything else* node provides the following benefits:

-- Don't delete the *Anything else* node.
-You might not recognize its value at first, but it serves an important function.
-It prevents your assistant from going silent and failing to respond at all to your customers.
+- It prevents your assistant from ever going silent and failing to respond at all to your customers.
 The *Anything else* node is what enables your assistant to - if nothing else - say, `I'm sorry, I didn't understand.` or `I can't help you with that.`

-- Don't change the name of the *Anything else* node.
-If you want the skill's analytics to be able to recognize topics that your dialog couldn't address, keep the node name as-is.
-The *coverage metric* looks for occurrences of a node named *Anything else* being processed in the user conversation logs.
-It uses this metric to determine the frequency with which your dialog is able to match user requests to intents that can address them.
+- The skill's analytics feature uses this node to learn about the topics that your dialog can't address.
+The *coverage metric* looks for occurrences of nodes with the `anything_else` condition being processed in the user conversation logs.
+It uses this information to determine the frequency with which your dialog is able to match user requests to intents that can address them.
+The node is registered by the metric if it conditions on `anything_else` alone or when it's used in combination with another condition, such as `anything_else && #positive_feedback`.

-  You can configure your assistant to redirect queries to the search skill if the dialog is unable to address the request.
-When a customer's message reaches the *Anything else* node in your dialog, the message is sent to the search skill to find a relevant answer in your configured data collections.
-Messages that trigger search in this way are registered by the coverage metric as messages that are *not* covered.
-For more information about searching for an answer when your dialog can't provide a response, see [Search triggers](/docs/assistant?topic=assistant-skill-search-add#skill-search-add-trigger).

   For more information about the coverage metric, see [Graphs and statistics](/docs/assistant?topic=assistant-logs-overview#logs-overview-graphs).

+- If you want your assistant to redirect queries to the search skill when the dialog is unable to address them, this node recognizes when it's time to initiate the search.
+It's when a customer's message reaches the `anything_else` node that the message is sent to the search skill to find a relevant answer in your configured data collections.
+For more information about searching for an answer, see [Search triggers](/docs/assistant?topic=assistant-skill-search-add#skill-search-add-trigger).

+  Messages that trigger search in this way are still registered by the coverage metric as messages that are *not* covered.
+  {: note}